 .
 This is almost the same process as above, so re-open the ~/.bash_profile

-file in terminal and type:
+file in the terminal and type:

 nano ~/.bash_profile